EOSLaoMao/theBlacklist/README.md

 ```

 # Current status
-as a demo, we have deployed the contract using `theblacklist` account on Kylin Testnet: https://tools.cryptokylin.io/#/tx/theblacklist
+We have deployed this contract using `theblacklist` account on Mainnet: https://bloks.io/account/theblacklist

+And bloks.io team built a nice frontend of it: https://bloks.io/blacklist, special thanks to HKEOS and EOSCAFE :)

-also, all ECAF orders are set in `theblacklist` table.
+Also, all ECAF orders are set in `theblacklist` table.

 check it out: